 Health and Social Care is a diverse subject which aims to give students a breadth of knowledge about the care, health and early years sectors.
 Students engage with topical and relevant issues which surround the development of care in today’s society.

 The assessment of the subject includes both coursework units and exams.
 It allows students to develop a range of skills, including practical, research and problem-solving skills which will enable them to make an effective contribution to the care sector.
+You will explore the importance of providing individualised care to meet the differing needs of clients as well as ensuing health, safety and security of service users is met.
+You will learn about the anatomy and physiology of the human body as well as other aspects of health and social care.

 “I enjoyed child development because it wasn’t really like my other subjects.
 I liked the fact that most of it was coursework and I could do my own research about childcare settings and write about them.
 Learning about how children develop and their different milestones was fun to learn about because you never really think about how you as person have developed from when you were a baby.
 Visiting the nursery was great because I didn’t know what to expect and once I was there I didn’t want to leave.”
 Rebecca

 Child Development and Care is a course that specifically explores the needs of children from birth to five years.
 You will learn about how different childcare and educational sectors support the developmental needs of children.
 You will also learn about how different experts and professionals in childcare support children and their families.
+The course weighting consists of 50% exam and 50% coursework.
+This course is equivalent to one GCSE with the overall qualification grades including L1P, L1M, L1D, L2P, L2M, L2D, L2D.

 Head of Social Science Department: Ms A Sandhal – firstname.lastname@example.org